jfroment/seedbox/README.md

 - [Docker](https://github.com/docker/docker) >= 20.10
 - [Docker Compose](https://github.com/docker/compose) >= 2.27.0
 - [local-persist Docker plugin](https://github.com/MatchbookLab/local-persist): installed directly on host (not in container).
 This is a volume plugin that extends the default local driver’s functionality by allowing you specify a mountpoint anywhere on the host, which enables the files to always persist, even if the volume is removed via `docker volume rm`.
-Use *systemd* install for Ubuntu.
+Use *systemd* install for Ubuntu. **Since v2.2 the install script is bundled in seedbox's init script.**
 - [jq](https://stedolan.github.io/jq/download/) >= 1.5
 - [yq](https://github.com/mikefarah/yq/releases) >= 4